Coronation of Mary I of England: Coronation eve

 Mary left St James' Palace by barge for the Tower of London on 28 September 1553.
+She left with Elizabeth after dinner, or at 3 o'clock in order to "shoot" London Bridge at high tide.
+As Mary passed down the Thames, she was followed by boats trimmed with streamers and banners which carried the Mayor, Thomas White, and the Aldermen.
+Trumpets sounded, and minstrels and waits sang to the playing of shawms and regals.
+The garrison of the Tower fired a gun salute as she approached.
+After she alighted, and all was quiet, Mary turned and thanked the Mayor and aldermen in a loud voice.

 The wardrobe accounts include sumptuous costume for Mary and her ladies for the reception on the "eve" of the coronation.
 Mary's robe and mantle were of gold and silver tissue.
 The phrase refers to a ceremony before the coronation when the Knights of the Bath made their preparations and bathed, which took place "according to the old usage of England" at the Tower of London on 29 September.
-In the morning new knights were dubbed in the queen's chamber of presence by the Earl of Arundel, steward of the queen's household.
-He was given Mary's commission to make knights on this occasion.
+In the morning, new knights were dubbed in the queen's chamber of presence by the Earl of Arundel, steward of the queen's household.
+He was given Mary's commission to make knights on this occasion, and to dub knight batchelors on 2 October at Westminster Palace.